JVital2013/vitality-goes/README.md

 ## Theming
 Vitality GOES supports theming.
 It comes with 5 themes, but you can make your own or install others shared with you.
 To get started with theming, [take a look at the themes documentation](/docs/themes.md).

-## Integrating weather data into Home Assistant
-Home Assistant is a free and open-source smart home control system.
-You can use Vitality GOES as a "Weather Provider" in Home Assistant; [look here](docs/home-assistant.md) for more.

 ## Creating configs for other satellites
 You can use Vitality GOES to view images from other satellites not included in the sample configs.
 Here's how to set it up: